 In a previous Tech Tip I listed three companies that offer video tape to DVD services.
 In each case, it cost about $25 per tape.
 Do you have a box full of tapes that you want to convert?
 If so, it might be more economical for you to do the conversion yourself.
 A colleague, Tim Lusk, wrote the following about his experience using a Sony DVDirect to convert VHS tapes to DVD:

-I used a Sony VRDMC6 DVDirect.
+I used a Sony VRDMC6 DVDirect [Update: This product has been discontinued].
 It works great for transferring VHS tapes to DVD.
-Amazon currently sells this device for about $240.
 Here is a basic overview.

 The DVDirect is a great investment for someone who has VHS tapes that are going to run more than $200 for conversions.
 It has multiple connection choices for camcorders (USB, FireWire 400), SD cards and Memory Sticks, as well as Composite Video.
 I was able to easily connect a Panasonic VCR to it and quickly have things up and running to transfer the video.
 The LCD display was a great addition, as you could quickly view what you’re recording without having to guess where to start and end.